Oka Crisis: In media

 The Oka Crisis was extensively documented and inspired numerous books and films.

 Canadian filmmaker Alanis Obomsawin has made documentaries about the Oka Crisis, including Kanehsatake: 270 Years of Resistance (1993) and Rocks at Whiskey Trench (2000).
-These and two additional documentaries on the crisis were all produced by the National Film Board of Canada: Christine Welsh directed Keepers of the Fire (1994), which documents the role of Mohawk women during the crisis, and Alec MacLeod created Acts of Defiance (1993).
+These and two additional documentaries on the crisis were all produced by the National Film Board of Canada: Christine Welsh directed Keepers of the Fire (1994), which documents the role of Kanien’kehá:ka women during the crisis, and Alec MacLeod created Acts of Defiance (1993).

 Montreal Gazette journalist Albert Nerenberg switched careers after smuggling a video camera behind the barricades and making his first documentary, called Okanada.

-Taiaiake Alfred, a Kahnawá:ke Mohawk who was part of the band council during the crisis, and who later became a professor of political science, wrote Heeding the Voices of Our Ancestors: Kahnawake Mohawk Politics and the Rise of Native Nationalism (1995).
+Taiaiake Alfred, a Kahnawá:ke Kanien’kehá:ka who was part of the band council during the crisis, and who later became a professor of political science, wrote Heeding the Voices of Our Ancestors: Kahnawake Mohawk Politics and the Rise of Native Nationalism (1995).
 This was based on his PhD dissertation of the same name, which examined the issues.

 Robin Philpot wrote a book about Canadian English language media's use of the crisis as a political tool following the failed Meech Lake Accord: Oka: dernier alibi du Canada anglais.

-The 2020 film Beans, which won the Canadian Screen Award for Best Motion Picture, portrays the incident through the eyes of a young Mohawk girl.
+The 2020 film Beans, which won the Canadian Screen Award for Best Motion Picture, portrays the incident through the eyes of a young Kanien’kehá:ka girl.
 Tracey Deer, who lived through the crisis when she was twelve years old, directed and co-wrote the film.

 Indian Summer the Oka Crisis, a TV mini-series, was made in 2006.